pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The liar's punishment is not in the least that he is not believed, but that he can not believe any one else."
 --George Bernard Shaw

-"A gentleman is one who puts more into the world than he takes out."
+"A gentleman is one who puts more in to the world than he takes out."
 --George Bernard Shaw

 "Without art, the crudeness of reality would make it unbearable."